Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Concluding remarks

-Furthermore, despite the fact that the divergence between consecutive years has been observed to decay over time, we find no shortage of novel word introductions during the most recent decades (which have the lowest decade-to-decade JSDs).
-This apparent dissonance clearly invites further investigation.
+In seeking to characterize word birth and death for the 2012 Google Books English Fiction corpus, we have identified and characterized what we believe is a fundamental feature of language evolution: lexical turbulence.
+In general, for any time-coded corpus, we quantify lexical turbulence as the flux $\flux$ of words across a relative frequency of usage threshold between two time periods.
+We speak of undirected flux $\flux$ because we found that upward and downward flux $\fluxup$ and $\fluxdown$ across a threshold were on average well balance, though this may not always be the case.

+Like the Jensen-Shannon divergence and related measures, lexical turbulence is one way of characterizing the degree of word rank (or relative frequency) variability underlying Zipf's law.
+The overall form of Zipf's law may be strongly preserved across corpora suggesting stability (Fig.~\ref{fig:langevo.zipfslaw}) but completely occlude how individual word usage rates are changing (Fig.~\ref{fig:langevo.threshold_crossings}).

+Word flux may also be naturally measured across a fixed word rank, with the connection to relative frequency being made through Zipf's law (Fig.~\ref{fig:langevo.threshold_crossings}D).
+The scaling of word flux with rank is superlinear with a break in scaling tied to that of Zipf's law~\cite{williams2015b}.

+We conjecture that word rank may be viewed as roughly analogous to a kind of temperature where the most common words are nearly frozen in usage rates while rarer and rarer words increasingly boil and bubble in their relative frequencies.
+One metaphor for words sometimes invoked is that of tools~\cite{zipf1949a}.
+Words form a hierarchy of tools with a crystallized set of the most frequently used instruments (comma, period, ``the'') resting above a vast tool set of increasingly specific uses.

+We arrived at the notion of lexical turbulence via our efforts to reproduce the results of~\cite{petersen2012a}.
+We found general agreement regarding a decay in word birth from 1800 to 2000 but not so for word death.
+True word death appears to be extremely and durably rare.
+Overall, the lowering birth rate signals a cooling of language~\cite{petersen2012b} but the time-independent scaling of lexical turbulence shows that the lexicon is constantly turning over.

-Finally, while extremely specific fiction can be of great interest---whether it be in the form of war novels or volumes from the ``Star Trek'' franchise---vocabulary from these works is more easily studied when placed in proper context.
+Using JSD word shifts, we also explored in detail the words dominating the flux across some example frequency thresholds for a number of interesting decade-decades transitions.
+While extremely specific fiction can be of great interest---whether it be in the form of war novels or volumes from the ``Star Trek'' franchise---vocabulary from these works is more easily studied when placed in proper context.
 Dialing down the relative frequency threshold across several orders of magnitude helps to capture this distinction.
-However, further experimentation is called for, since an automatic means of separating specific signals from the more general signals (e.g., ``Star Trek'' from social movements) could allow both a more intuitive grasp of the linguistic dynamics and might, ideally, allow investigators to hypothesize causal relationships between exogenous and endogenous drivers of the language.
+However, further experimentation is called for, because an automatic means of separating specific signals from the more general signals (e.g., ``Star Trek'' from social movements) could afford both a more intuitive grasp of the lexical dynamics and might, ideally, allow investigators to hypothesize causal relationships between exogenous and endogenous drivers of language.